 Conflict in these situations is inevitable and desirable.
 But you want to encourage good conflict not bad conflict.
 Good conflict (constructive conflict) boosts debate and problem-solving.
 Bad conflict creates divisiveness.

 Developing an innovative inbound call center makes a powerful impact.
 It enhances customer service, boosts customer satisfaction, and increases profitability.

-More important, it differentiates you from your competitors and serves as a great complement to your marketing efforts.
+More importantly, it differentiates you from your competitors and serves as a great complement to your marketing efforts.

-If your organization doesn’t embrace innovation they way Peter Drucker did, maybe it’s time to do something about it.
+If your organization doesn’t embrace innovation the way Peter Drucker did, maybe it’s time to do something about it.

 Like 31West, use the 7 tips above to create a more productive, more efficient organization.